msuzen/looper/README.md

 ```

 The looper is aim at providing a resource list, code snippets or small scale software solutions for causal analysis in different areas.
+It's name is inspired from brialliant movie [looper](https://en.wikipedia.org/wiki/Looper_(film)), which has a premise of time-like curve.

-he main entry is as follows:
+The main entry is a markdown file as follows, any looper specific internal examples
+are lined there too :

 * [A resource list for causality in statistics, data science and physics](looper.md)
   Other  fields of course such as econometrics, epidemiology and many more.